Top Things to do in Fano Italy

 Moretta Fanese

-A traditional drink that you must try while visiting Fano is the moretta coffee that is made with three different liquors – anise, rum and cognac – and lemon peel.
-Each bar has its own special recipe and one of the best places for a moretta is the Caffè del Porto, located right across from the fishing boats.
+A traditional drink that you must try when visiting Fano is the moretta coffee.
+Moretta is made with three different liquors – anise, rum and cognac – and lemon peel.
+Each bar has its own special recipe, and one of the best places for a moretta is the Caffè del Porto, located right across from the fishing boats.

 The moretta fanese is typical to Fano and is said to have originated as a popular drink for local fishermen to get through the cold and windy days at sea.